dianamn/gallery-video/readme.txt

 If you think, that you found a bug in our [WordPress Video Gallery](http://huge-it.com/wordpress-video-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).

 == Changelog ==

+= 2.0.3 =
+**Fixed the front end issue which was bringing  borders on video thumbs over multiple views on hover.**

+= 2.0.2 =
+* 1) We have fixed reported bug with Twenty Fifteen theme, where images on text layer moved photos on hover.
+* 2) We have fixed a conflict with Twenty Fifteen in Content video slider view where an additional line poped on next/prev. button.
+* 3) Added author's link of the plugin for the plugin list.

 = 2.0.1 =
 * 1) We have limited the back-end banner to pop every hour and now it will be closed with the colse button permanently